10 Different Types of Sheep Breeds That Produce Milk

 3. Lacaune Sheep

 Lacaune sheep is one of the sheep breeds that produce milk.
-The Lacaune is a family of domestic sheep which comes from southern France in the vicinity of Lacaune.
+The Lacaune is a family of domestic sheep from southern France near Lacaune.

 The Tarn and Aveyron departments and the neighboring territories are the native regions of these sheep.
-However, people know this region as the “Roquefort Sector,” which refers to the area of milk collection.
+However, people know this region as the “Roquefort Sector,” the milk collection area.

-Lacaune, with a population of about 800,000 ewes, is the breed of dairy sheep most extensively employed in France.
+Lacaune, with a population of about 800,000 ewes, is the dairy sheep breed most extensively employed in France.

 It is, in particular, the primary race used in France to produce Roquefort cheese.
 Furthermore, it is less disease-prone and can adapt to extreme temperatures.
-They are also good in the management of pastures and thus great grasshoppers.
+They are also good at managing pastures and thus are great grasshoppers.

 4. Assaf Sheep